zhullyb/monyhar/monyhar/docs/clang_code_coverage_wrapper.md

 always use the same path such as `${root_build_dir}/coverage_instrumentation_input.txt`.

-## Want to learn more about code coverage in Chromium?
+## Want to learn more about code coverage in Monyhar?
-For more background information on how code coverage works in Chromium, please refer to [code_coverage.md]
+For more background information on how code coverage works in Monyhar, please refer to [code_coverage.md]

 ## Contacts